-The child(ren) shall be allowed to converse with the other parent in private and the primary residential parent shall not eavesdrop or interfere with the telephone calls or e-mail.
+The child(ren) shall be allowed to converse with the other parent in private and the primary residential parent shall not eavesdrop or interfere with the telephone calls or e-mails.
 The child(ren)'s e-mail address shall be promptly furnished to the secondary residential parent as soon as it is known and available for use.

-9

-9

-3. If a telephone call is made to the child(ren) by the other parent and the

-child(ren) (is) (are) not at home or unavailable but the call is answered, or if an answer machine is used to record a message, the primary residential parent shall require and assist the child(ren) to return the call immediately or, if after 10:00 p.m., within 12 hours.

-4. The non-custodial parent shall have the following specific visitation with the child(ren):

-? ?
-(1) Spring break of each year from the day after school lets out to the second day before school resumes.
+3. If a telephone call is made to the child(ren) by the other parent and the child(ren) (is) (are) not at home or unavailable but the call is answered, or if an answer machine is used to record a message, the primary residential parent shall require and assist the child(ren) to return the call immediately or, if after 10:00 p.m., within 12 hours.
+4. The non-custodial parent shall have the following specified visitation with the child(ren): (1) Spring break of each year from the day after school lets out to the second day before school resumes.
 Travel will take place the day after school lets out and the day before school commences after the break.

-(2) Christmas vacation each (odd)(even) year from the day after school lets out through December 25, travel to take place on the day after school lets out and on December 26.
-This visitation shall start in 200 .
-In (odd)(even) years, from December 26 to a day which is one day before school recommences.
+(2) Christmas vacation each (odd) (even) year from the day after school lets out through December 25, travel to take place on the day after school lets out and on December 26.
+This visitation shall start in 200 In (odd) (even) years, from December 26 to a day which is one day before school recommences.
 Travel shall commence on December 26 and return shall be on a day which is one day before school recommences.

-? ?
 (3) Thanksgiving holidays each (odd) (even) year commencing 200, from the day after school lets out through Saturday of the week following Thanksgiving week.
 Travel shall be on the day after school lets out and return shall be on Sunday of the weekend after Thanksgiving weekend.

-(4) Each summer, commencing 200, for a period of ( weeks)

-% of the vacation period).
-If a percentage is used, the parents shall compute the total number of days, including weekends and holidays, the child(ren) will be out of school, starting the day after school lets out through the day school starts in the fall and multiply the percentage times those number of days to determine the non custodial parent's share.
+(4) each summer, commencing 200, for a period of (weeks) (% of the vacation period).
+If a percentage is used, the parents shall compute the total number of days including weekends and holiday, the child(ren) will be out of school, starting the day after school lets out through the day school starts in the fall and multiply the percentage times those number of days to determine the non-custodial parent's share.
 The time period shall be continuous unless the parties agree otherwise to split the time in two or more different periods, considering the distance to be traveled, the welfare of the child(ren) and the cost of travel.
-If the parties cannot otherwise agree, it shall be 85% of the vacation period, to commence the 5th day after school lets out and to continue for the number of days so computed.
-Travel shall take place in that event, on the 5th day after school lets out.
-During this visitation, the primary residential parent shall have telephone visitation and e-mail rights set out for the secondary residential parent herein and, if in the vicinity of the place where the child(ren) will be located during visitation, reasonable contact which shall include at least two (2) overnight visits if requested.
+If the parties cannot otherwise agree, it shall be 85% of the vacation period, to commence the 5 th day after school lets out and to continue for the number of days so computed.
+Travel shall take place in that event, on the 5 th day after school lets out.
+During this visitation, the primary residential parent herein and, if in the vicinity of the place where the child(ren) will be located during visitation, reasonable contact which shall include at least two (2) overnight visits if requested.
 Any full day or overnight visits by the primary residential parent shall be added to the number of days of visitation due the secondary residential parent and shall extend the visitation period by that number of days.
-The primary residential parent shall give the secondary residential parent advance notice of at least seven (7) days of the intent to exercise the visitation.
-If the secondary custodial parent has planned travel for the visitation period to visit relatives, go sightseeing or otherwise, the primary residential parent shall not schedule visitation during the period of planned travel even if it means no visitation during the secondary residential parent's visitation.
+The primary residential parent shall give the secondary residential parent advance notice of at least seven (7) days of the intent to exercise the visit relatives, go sightseeing or otherwise, the primary residential parent shall not schedule visitation during the period of planned travel even if it means no visitation during the secondary residential parent's visitation.